BillionShields/AiCopilotSearchPrePrints/README.md

 # Copilot Search PrePrints
-Search for free preprints of scientific paper with Microsoft's Copilot Bookmarklet
+Search for free preprints of scientific papers with Microsoft's Copilot Bookmarklet.

 Run [Install.htm](Install.htm) and follow the instructions.